Thread seal tape

 Thread seal tape is wrapped around the threads, lubricating the connection and allowing the two pieces to be screwed deeper together.

 Thread seal tape (also known as PTFE tape, Teflon tape, or plumber's tape) is a polytetrafluoroethylene (PTFE) film tape commonly used in plumbing for sealing pipe threads.
 The tape is sold cut to specific widths and wound on a spool, making it easy to wind around pipe threads.
 Thread seal tape lubricates, allowing for a deeper seating of the threads, and it helps prevent the threads from seizing when being unscrewed.
 The tape also works as a deformable filler and thread lubricant, helping to seal the joint without hardening or making it more difficult to tighten, and instead making it easier to tighten.
 It also protects the threads of both pieces from direct contact with each other and physical wear.

 Typically the tape is wrapped on the male threads before the parts are screwed together, in the same direction a female piece would be rotated to tighten.
 This method can be used to figure out tape wrapping direction regardless of which piece is fixed/stationary, or which side of the fixture the person is working from.
 The tape is commonly used commercially in applications including pressurized water systems, central heating systems, and air compression equipment.
-A common home use is for shower heads.